cs-witch/social-media/README.md

 ## Functions

 Data binding to posts.
-OnInit functions.
-Forms
+Forms save what user enters and resets with 'Save Post'.